 Plantar fasciitis, a real pain in the……. heel

-Patients suffering from plantar fasciitis will typically complain of pain affecting the underside of the heel, especially when getting out of bed in the morning or on standing after sitting for a period of time.
-The pain may improve after a few minutes of walking but will return after prolonged periods of weight bearing activities.
+Patients suffering from plantar fasciitis will typically complain of pain affecting the underside of the heel, especially when getting out of bed in the morning.
+The pain may improve after a few minutes of walking but will return after prolonged periods of standing, walking or running.

 In the athletic population plantar fasciitis is common in long distance runners, footballers, dancers and basketball players.
 It has been quoted that 10% of those who are active in running sports will develop plantar fasciitis.
 In the non-athletic population plantar fasciitis is more likely to affect you if you are overweight, in a weight bearing occupation, over 50 years old or have limited range of movement at the ankle joint.

 Plantar fasciitis is caused by increased load on the plantar fascia.
 Despite what you have been told it is now thought that plantar fasciitis is NOT an inflammatory condition.
 It is now thought that the process is more likely a degenerative one and the literature supports this.
 As a result Podiatrists and other health care providers have started to describe the condition as plantar fasciopathy or chronic plantar heel pain (CPHP) to reflect this change in thinking.

 1) STRETCHING of the calf muscles is a good place to start when you develop heel pain.
 Stretching the sole of your foot has also been shown to help with the pain associated with this condition.

 2) ICE Although there is little (if any) inflammation involved with this condition, ice works well as an analgesic and will help control the pain, especially if you’ve had a long day on your feet.